silas-inegbe/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task -2 Write a function that returns the length of a string.

 Task -3 Write a function that prints a string, followed by a new line, to stdout.
+Task -5 Write a function that reverses a string.